Skip to Content

 Two Days Dolomites Itinerary

 If you have two days in the Dolomites, we highly recommend that you rent a car and make a mini road trip.
+Check this website for some of the best car rental deals (we personally use it for all our trips).

 If you don’t have a car, make your way to a bigger town like Cortina d’Ampezzo (there are buses to Cortina from Venice).
 From her – in high season – you can take buses to some of the nearby areas like the earlier mentioned Tre Cime or Lake Sorapis, or to Passo Falzarego and Cinque Torri.
 You really can’t go wrong with any of these places.